 Transanal Total Mesorectal Excision (TaTME) is a novel access technique which has attracted substantial interest amongst colorectal surgeons throughout the world.
 Suggested benefits include better short- and long-term outcomes for selected patients with mid- and/or low rectal cancer.

 The ACPGBI is keen that the introduction of this procedure should be carefully planned and that surgeons should be well trained and confident to optimize patient outcomes.
-An initial pilot training programme, funded by Applied Medical, ConMed, Lawmed, Stryker, Medtronic and supported by the Oxford Colorectal Cancer Trust (OCCTOPUS), commenced in September 2017.
+An initial pilot training programme, funded by Applied Medical, ConMed, Lawmed, Stryker, Medtronic and supported by the Oxford Colorectal Cancer Trust (OCCTOPUS), commenced in September 2017 and is now nearing completion.

-The following teams were selected based on previous experience and skill in laparoscopic rectal resection, evidence of appropriate case volume and senior management support at each NHS trust:
+The following teams were selected to participate in the pilot, based on previous experience and skill in laparoscopic rectal resection, evidence of appropriate case volume and senior management support at each NHS trust:

 - Heartlands Hospital (Lead Surgeon: David McArthur)